 Socially Responsible Investing Portfolio Strategy Disclosure

 The Betterment socially responsible investing (“SRI”) portfolio is constructed considering environmental, social, and corporate governance criteria (“social responsibility factors”) when selecting investments, in addition to financial criteria.
-Betterment’s SRI portfolio differs from its standard, default portfolio (the “core portfolio”) by substituting exposure to the entire market of U.S. large capitalization companies with exposure to a subset of U.S. large capitalization companies that meet certain standards with respect to their social responsibility factors.
-Betterment’s SRI portfolio also contains exposure to emerging market stocks screened using social responsibility factors.
-For additional detail on the construction of Betterment’s SRI portfolio, see our methodology.
+Betterment’s SRI portfolio differs from its standard portfolio (the “core portfolio”) by substituting exposure to the entire market of U.S. large capitalization stocks with exposure to the stocks of a subset of U.S. large capitalization companies that meet certain standards with respect to their social responsibility factors.
+Betterment’s SRI portfolio also substitutes exposure to emerging market stocks and developed market stocks screened using social responsibility factors.
+For additional detail on the construction of Betterment’s SRI portfolio, see our white paper.

 Investors considering investing in the Betterment SRI portfolio should be aware of the differences from the core portfolio and the SRI portfolio’s unique risks, as described below.
 The SRI portfolio invests a portion of its assets in certain ETFs that include companies that score highly on social responsibility factors and minimize exposure to companies that score poorly on those factors (“socially responsible ETFs”).
 The remainder of the SRI portfolio is comprised of broad market ETFs that do not currently use social responsibility screens (the “other ETFs”).

-The other ETFs provide exposure to asset classes for which socially responsible ETFs satisfying Betterment’s investment selection criteria are currently unavailable, including but not limited to smaller U.S. companies, U.S. bonds, international developed market stocks, and international bonds.
-Betterment’s SRI portfolio therefore reduces, but does not eliminate, exposure to companies that investors interested in socially responsible investing may consider to be undesirable.
-Betterment may in the future add additional socially responsible ETFs to the SRI portfolio as more become available and may otherwise change the composition of the SRI portfolio in a variety of ways, including but not limited to altering the socially responsible ETFs in which the SRI portfolio invests or the allocation to such ETFs.
-Currently, Betterment’s SRI portfolio does not include socially responsible bond ETFs, so an investor whose portfolio is allocated entirely to bonds will not have exposure to socially responsible ETFs.
+The other ETFs provide exposure to asset classes for which socially responsible ETFs satisfying Betterment’s investment selection criteria are currently unavailable, including but not limited to smaller U.S. companies, U.S. bonds, and international bonds.
+Betterment’s SRI portfolio therefore reduces, but does not fully eliminate, exposure to companies that investors interested in socially responsible investing may consider to be undesirable.
+Betterment may add additional socially responsible ETFs to the SRI portfolio as more become available and may otherwise change the composition of the SRI portfolio in a variety of ways, including but not limited to, altering the socially responsible ETFs in which the SRI portfolio invests or the allocation to such ETFs.
+Currently, Betterment’s SRI portfolio does not include socially responsible bond ETFs, so an investor whose portfolio is allocated entirely to bonds will not have any exposure to socially responsible ETFs.